bsd-conqueror/ngsatdata/README.md

-# SatData - a Python library for fetching space weather datasets
+# NgSatData - a Python library for fetching space weather datasets

-SatData has a machine-learning-ready unified API that allows you to fetch all public available space weather datasets of a data center via its provided driver.
+NgSatData has a machine-learning-ready unified API that allows you to fetch all public available space weather datasets of a data center via its provided driver.
 Currently, only one driver by the Space Monitoring Data Center (SMDC - http://smdc.sinp.msu.ru) of SINP MSU is provided.